unused1/CS614_Individual_Eval/README.md

 - `dataset/dev.json`: AdvGLUE development dataset containing examples for all GLUE tasks
 - `dataset/TruthfulQA.csv`: TruthfulQA dataset containing multiple-choice questions (needs to be downloaded separately)
 - `dataset/data_for_hub.json`: HarmfulQA dataset containing potentially harmful prompts (needs to be downloaded separately)
+- `results/`: Directory for storing evaluation outputs when using the `--output` parameter

 ## Customization
 All evaluation tools are designed to be easily customizable: